Sven-I-Am/challenge-php-guestbook/README.md

   * Those of us that got the must-haves done yesterday are now helping our fellow learners in small teams of 4
   * In between helping I'm working on the nice to haves
     * Done today:
-      * profanity filter should now work without case sensitivity :heavy_mark_check:
+      * profanity filter should now work without case sensitivity :heavy_check_mark:
       * I had to combine the profanity filter and the defacement protection into one method and filter out profanities before filtering out bad intent code :heavy_check_mark:
         * the defacement check still shows the written code as is, just in case someone wants to share a code snippet this will still allow it without running the actual code
+      * Now featuring smileys! :heavy_check_mark:

 ## To Do